JAdelhelm/AutoPrepAD/README.md

 ## Basic Usage

-AutoPrepAD creates a pipeline structure that can be used for automated preprocessing in conjuction with an anomaly detection method.
+AutoPrepAD creates a pipeline structure that can be used for automated preprocessing in conjuction with an unsupervised anomaly detection method.
 It has a built-in logic of how to **automatically** clean and process your data.
 You can let your dataset run through the default AutoPrepAD pipeline by using: